limbo-works/Limbo.Umbraco.TwentyThree/README.md

 <br /><br />
 ## Installation

-The package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.TwentyThree/2.0.6).
+The package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.TwentyThree/13.0.0).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.TwentyThree --version 2.0.6
+dotnet add package Limbo.Umbraco.TwentyThree --version 13.0.0
 ```

 or the NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.TwentyThree -Version 2.0.6
+Install-Package Limbo.Umbraco.TwentyThree -Version 13.0.0
 ```

+## Umbraco 10, 11 and 12
+For the Umbraco 10-12 version of this package, see the [**v2/main**](https://github.com/limbo-works/Limbo.Umbraco.TwentyThree/tree/v2/main) branch instead.